The latest ground drone with auto-targeting system developed in Russia

-Russia has tested the "Impulse" ground drone with an automatic target acquisition system.
-Soldiers upload a terrain map with elevation differences into the new device.
+In Russia, the Impulse ground drone with a target auto-aiming system has been tested.
+Soldiers upload a terrain map with elevation differences into the new product.

-The "Impulse" operator controls the platform with a remote control that displays the exact location and data from the cameras.
-In case of electronic warfare, the connection can be either radio channel or via fiber optic cable.
-The cable reel is built into the machine's body.
+The Impulse operator controls the platform from a remote control, which displays the exact location and data from the cameras.
+In case of electronic warfare, communication can be either radio channel or via fiber optic cable.
+The cable reel is built into the machine body.

-The system determines the location of the platform — and with a simple click on the point that needs to be hit, we have targeting, then a shot.
+The system determines the location of the platform - and with a simple click on the point to be hit, we have aiming, then a shot.

-In addition, engineers have developed the lightweight "Stick" drone as a low-profile reconnaissance platform.
+In addition, engineers have developed the lightweight Stik drone as a low-profile reconnaissance platform.
 It can stealthily crawl up to enemy equipment, track movements, or check for explosives.

-Due to its compact size, the "Stick" easily passes under cars, and if attached to a height, it can also be used as an observation point.
+Due to its compact size, the Stik easily passes under cars, and if mounted on a hill, it can also be used as an observation point.

-Earlier, www1.ru reported that the "Bal" coastal missile system with subsonic missiles received the latest navigation system.
+Earlier www1.ru reported that BRK Bal with subsonic missiles received the latest navigation system.

 Read more materials: